coinext/gerbera/README.md

 ## Code examples
 ### Build multiple-outputs transaction

-The following is an example of how to build a transaction with one input and two outputs.
+The following is an example of how to build a transaction with one input and three (2 custom and 1 for change) outputs.

 ```java
 Transaction transaction = TransactionBuilder.create()